Ash066/TheAsylum/README.md

 10. Scroll down to the Github Pages section of the settings.
 11. Within the Github Pages section, under the source heading, I selected the master branch and the root folder.
 12. Saved the selected options.

+## Cloning
+Cloning process adapted from official [Github](https://docs.github.com/en/free-pro-team@latest/github/creating-cloning-and-archiving-repositories/cloning-a-repository) documentation.

+### To clone this projects repository using the command line follow these steps:

+1. On GitHub, navigate to the [main page of the repository](https://github.com/Ash066/TheAsylum).
+2. Above the list of files, click the "Code" dropdown menu.
+3.
+* To clone the repository using HTTPS, under "Clone with HTTPS", click the clipboard icon.
+* To clone the repository using an SSH key, including a certificate issued by your organization's SSH certificate authority, click Use SSH, then click the clipboard icon.
+* To clone a repository using GitHub CLI, click Use GitHub CLI, then click the clipboard icon.
+4. Open Git Bash.
+5. Type git clone, and then paste the URL you copied earlier (example : $ git clone https://github.com/YOUR-USERNAME/YOUR-REPOSITORY)
+6. Press Enter to create your local clone.

+### To clone this projects repository to GitHub Desktop follow these steps:

+1. On GitHub, navigate to the [main page of the repository](https://github.com/Ash066/TheAsylum).
+2. Above the list of files, click the "Code" dropdown menu.
+3. Click Open with GitHub Desktop button to clone and open the repository with GitHub Desktop.
+4. Follow the prompts in GitHub Desktop to complete the clone.

 ## Credits